pingcap/tidb-dev-guide/src/understand-tidb/dql.md

 1. Protocol Layer

    Protocol layer is responsible for parsing the network protocol.
-Its codes locate at `server` package, mainly consisting of two parts: one for connection establishing and management, every connection corresponds to one session; one for handling the packets read from the connection.
+Its code locates at `server` package, mainly consisting of two parts: one for connection establishing and management, every connection corresponds to one session separately; one for handling the packets read from the connection.

 2. SQL Layer

    SQL layer is the most complex part in TiDB, handling SQL statement parsing and execution.
-SQL is a complex language, hasing various data types and operators, numerous syntax combinations, so a large portion of TiDB codes are spent on SQL layer.
-Besides, TiDB uses a distributed storage engine underneath, so it will encounter many problems stand-alone storage engines won't.
+SQL is a complex language, having various data types and operators, numerous syntax combinations.
+Besides, TiDB uses a distributed storage engine underneath, so it will encounter many problems standalone storage engines won't.

 3. KV API Layer